 What’s even more important is that a vaccine for HPV (Gardasil) was developed and first brought to market in 2006.
-This vaccine has been refined and improved and now covers for 9 different types of HPV including ones that can cause genital cancers and genital warts.
+This HPV vaccine has been refined and improved and now covers for 9 different types of HPV including ones that can cause genital cancers and genital warts.
 It is generally available through primary care providers and specialty pharmacies.
 Recently the FDA has expanded the indication for this vaccine and it now is approved for individuals up to the age of 45.

 HPV Is Common

 It’s important to remember that HPV is incredibly common.
 When diagnosed with genital warts, one need not be embarrassed.
 Not only is condition very common, it can be treated and generally does not lead to serious consequences.
 These treatments treat the warts themselves, but science hasn’t yet given us a treatment to help clear the HPV infection itself.
-However, the vaccine may prevent the infection in individuals who aren’t yet carriers.
+However, the vaccine may prevent the common sexually transmitted infection in individuals who aren’t yet carriers.

 Advanced Dermatology of the Midlands | Best Dermatologist Omaha & Council Bluffs, IA | Board Certified Dermatologists